YAML vs JSON: Key Differences Explained

 3. Data Types

-- YAML: YAML supports a wider range of data types, including scalars, lists, dictionaries, and even custom data types.
-It also allows comments, which are useful for documentation.
+- YAML: YAML supports a wider range of data types, including scalars, lists, dictionaries, and even complex types like dates and times.

-- YAML: YAML files tend to be larger due to their verbose nature and use of indentation.
+- YAML: YAML files tend to be larger because of their verbose syntax and use of indentation.

-- JSON: JSON files are more compact, which can be an advantage for data transmission over networks.
+- JSON: JSON files are generally smaller, making them more efficient for data transmission over networks.

-- JSON: JSON is faster to parse, making it a better choice for performance-critical applications.
+- JSON: JSON is faster to parse and has built-in support in most programming languages, making it a more efficient choice for performance-critical applications.

 When to Use YAML vs JSON